 Areas of Expertise

-- Predictive equity and validity
+- Predictive bias and validity

 - Minority populations with higher predictive risk scores are less likely to successfully complete their probation period than Whites with equitable scores.
 MORE

 - Hispanic individuals who commit crime may have a better chance of completing probation successfully.
 MORE